 Illustration of Canned Biscuit Quiche Cups with Spinach and Bacon

-Canned Biscuit Quiche Cups with Spinach and Bacon
+Why Canned Biscuit Quiche Cups with Spinach and Bacon Work So Well

-There is a reason easy muffin tin breakfast recipes continue to stay popular.
+There is a reason muffin tin breakfast recipes continue to be so popular.
 They are portioned neatly, easy to serve, and simple to customize.
-This version stands out because it uses canned biscuit dough instead of pastry or homemade crust, which cuts down both prep time and cleanup.
+But Canned Biscuit Quiche Cups with Spinach and Bacon stand out because they take that convenience one step further.
+Instead of requiring a homemade crust or a separate pastry base, they use refrigerated biscuit dough, which saves time and reduces cleanup.

 Core Ingredients